LinkedInAttic/rest.li-api-hub/OpensourceTODOs.md

 Things that must be fixed before opensourcing:

-[ ] fix security token that was removed from console and permlink forms [ ] Find way to cleanly inject internal-to-superblock logic
+[ ] Find way to cleanly inject internal-to-superblock logic [ ] Fix UI rendering of main page for case where url list is used [ ] figure out why examples links don't show up on opensource pages

 Small tasks to do before releasing:

 [ ] run links checker to test correctness
-[ ] test api console
 [ ] Remove all linkedin urls from frontend/conf/application.conf
 [ ] Collapse the commit history so nothing leaks out
 [ ] Validate all config by building locally
-[ ] Check in all config/ changes BEFORE committing rest-search_trunk code
+[ ] Check in all config/ changes BEFORE committing rest-search_trunk code [x] test api console

 Things that need to be improved, but can be done after initial opensourcing: